 The auditors are appointed by the AGM for the period until the end of the following year's AGM.
 The auditors are accountable to the shareholders at the AGM.
-They carry out an audit and submit an audit report covering matters such as the Annual Report and the Board's administration.
+They carry out an audit and submit an audit report covering matters such as the Annual Report, including this Corporate Governance Report and the administration of the Board and the CEO.
 In addition, the auditors report orally and in writing to the Board's audit committee concerning how their audit was conducted and their assessment of the Bank's administrative order and internal control.
 The auditors also submit a summary report of their audit to the Board as a whole.